DefaultV/ELPi/README.md

 </p>

 # IMPORTANT
-Do not host this publically to the rest of the internet, the system is vulnerable to format string attacks and exposes both the terminal and multiple commands which should only be used by admins of the system.
+Do not host this publicly to the rest of the internet, the system is vulnerable to format string attacks and exposes both the terminal and multiple commands which should only be used by admins of the system.
 ONLY USE ON YOUR LOCAL NETWORK